-In last year’s Budget, it was announced that Vehicle Excise Duty (VED) would increase for cars, vans and motorbikes, from April 1st 2019.
+In 2018’s Budget, it was announced that Vehicle Excise Duty (VED) would increase for cars, vans and motorbikes from April 1st 2019.

-This increase, in line with the Retail Price Index, will result in an additional cost of £5 for most motorists.
+This increase, in line with the Retail Price Index, resulted in an additional cost of £5 for most motorists.

-However, drivers of high-emissions vehicles should expect an extra cost of up to £15, and there will be an increase of up to £65 on first-year road tax for new cars.
+However, drivers of high-emissions vehicles faced an extra cost of up to £15, and there's an increase of up to £65 on first-year road tax for new cars.

 Significant changes to the MOT test were introduced in May 2018.
 It’s worth reminding yourself of the tougher new rules, especially if your car was last tested before they came into play.